 In terms of general settings, you can edit the default color palette of your web page elements and their margins.
 That’s in addition to the spacing between columns, and the width of the mobile screen.
 You’ll find all these options listed under ‘design options.’

-From your general settings page, you can also set the types of posts you want Visual Composer to be active on.
+From your general settings page, you can also set the types of blog posts you want Visual Composer to be active on.

 Best of all, Visual Composer supports over 500 different extensions/apps.
 These work wonders for extending the overall functionality of your website.
 There are tons of plugins you can utilize to make your site more engaging and interactive.